-This archeological treasure is just one of the thousands of artifacts exhibited at the Museum of the Filipino People.
+This archaeological treasure is just one of the thousands of artifacts exhibited at the Museum of the Filipino People.

 Built in 1939, the Commerce Building was designed by Filipino architect Antonio Toledo.
 It was severely damaged during World War II but has been rebuilt exactly the way it was after the war.
 The Athenian architecture is easily recognized when looking at the building from the south entrance.

-The Marble Hall beyond the south entrance, with its stained-glass and coffered ceiling and the grand staircases with its exquisite grillwork are some of the stunning architectural details to behold.
+MARBLE HALL.
+The Marble Hall beyond the south entrance, with its stained-glass and coffered ceiling and the grand staircases with its exquisite grill work are some of the stunning architectural details to behold.

 A ladder invites visitors to climb up the hut to see the dim interior.
-This house is complete with household tools like wooden utensils and different kinds of baskets, including a takba, a kind of woven backpack used by Ifugao hunters.
+This house is complete with household tools like wooden utensils and different kinds of baskets, including an inabnutan, a kind of woven backpack used by Ifugao hunters.
 It has a protective cover of tiered fiber that keeps both the hunter’s shoulder and the basket’s contents dry during a sudden rainfall.

 These dioramas represent fossil-rich Cagayan Valley in Northern Luzon and the Tabon and the Duyong Caves in Palawan.
 Displayed in one corner of the gallery is the skull cap of the earliest known human inhabitant in the Philippines discovered in Tabon Cave.
 Gamma ray dating indicated the Tabon skull cap to be 16,500 years old.

-Next door is the Archeological Treasures Gallery.
+BURIAL JARS.
+Next door is the Archaeological Treasures Gallery.
 This dimly-lit and almost claustrophobic gallery has been transformed to look like a burial cave where the secondary burial jars on display were excavated.

 Secondary burial jars reveal the practice of early Filipino of exhuming the bones of the dead and storing them in earthenware.
 These burial jars were placed inside caves such as in Ayub Cave in Maitum Saranggani Province.

+ANTHROPOMORPHIC POTTERIES.
 The Maitum burial jars were dated to the 5BC to 370 AD.
-These anthromorphic potteries have lids that were carved as human heads with distinct facial features.
+These anthropomorphic potteries have lids that were carved as human heads with distinct facial features.
 Each of the jars are said to be a representative of the deceased, making each jar unique.